umijs/hox/README.md

 ## Features

-- Define model with custom Hooks
-- Supports multiple data sources
-- Simple and efficient.
+- Only one API, simple and efficient.
 Almost no learning cost.
+- Define model with custom Hooks.
+- Perfect typescript support.
+- Supports multiple data sources.

 ## Try It Online